cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 #pagebreak()
 == Stakeholders <stakeholders>
 Primary Stakeholders:
-\ \  Students: My blockchain simulator is aimed at A level student who would like to go beyond the standard A level .
++ Students: My blockchain simulator is aimed at A level student who would like to go beyond the standard A level .
 This will serve as a great resource for them to gain an insight of what blockchain is, how they can propagate
++ Teachers: They could use it as a teaching tool in lessons or demonstrations.
+\
+Secondary Stakeholders
-\ \ Developer: As a developer myself, I will be a stakeholder myself
++ Developer: As a developer myself, I will be a stakeholder myself.
+This means that I will be responsible for design, coding, testing, and documentation.
+\
 === Survey
+`Section 1: Participant Background
+1. How familiar are you with blockchain concepts?
+☐ None
+☐ Basic (heard of blockchain/Bitcoin)
+☐ Intermediate (know about blocks, mining, transactions) ☐ Advanced (have coded or studied blockchain before)

+2. Have you used any blockchain simulators or visualisation tools before?
+☐ Yes
+☐ No
+If yes, which ones?
+(Open answer)

+Section 2: Learning Needs & Goals
+3. What would you like to learn from a blockchain simulator?
+(Select all that apply) ☐ How transactions are added to blocks
+☐ How mining works
+☐ How blocks are linked to form a chain
+☐ How network updates propagate (e.g., BFS/DFS)
+☐ How to validate a blockchain
+☐ Other: (Open text box)

+4. How important is it for the simulator to visualise the blockchain structure and network propagation?
+☐ Not important
+☐ Slightly important
+☐ Moderately important
+☐ Very important
+☐ Extremely important

+5. Which input methods would you prefer for interacting with the simulator?
+☐ Mouse clicks
+☐ Keyboard shortcuts
+☐ Both
+☐ Other: (Open text box)
+`
 === Interview
-= Iterations
+`Section 1: Background and Experience
+1. How familiar are you with blockchain concepts such as blocks, mining, and transactions?
+2. Have you ever used any blockchain simulator or visualization tool before?
+If yes, which ones and what did you like/dislike about them?

+Section 2: Learning Goals
+3. What would you like to learn or understand better about blockchain through a simulator?

+4. Are there specific concepts (e.g., network propagation, mining difficulty) that you find difficult and would like the simulator to explain visually?

+Section 3: Features and Usability
+5. Which features would you consider essential in a blockchain simulator?
+6. How should the simulator allow you to interact with the blockchain (e.g., add transactions, mine blocks, view the network)?
+7. Do you prefer a simple interface for learning or more detailed technical controls?
+Why?

+Section 4: Performance and Limits
+8. How fast or responsive do you expect the simulator to be when adding blocks or propagating changes?
+9. Would you like the simulator to simulate multiple nodes on one computer, or is a single-node demonstration sufficient?

+Section 5: Expectations and Concerns
+10. What potential difficulties or frustrations do you anticipate when using a blockchain simulator?
+11. How important is it for the simulator to be visually engaging (e.g., showing block links, network paths)?
+12. If you could suggest one unique feature for this simulator, what would it be?` = Iterations
 == Iteration 1
 In Interation 1, I will be focusing on the proof of concept for the technologies that I will be using in my blockchain simulator.